 Modern art is definitely the focus here, and the displays are spaced well apart to give a cool, minimalist vibe.
 The contemporary building is also worth a moment’s contemplation.
 The whole setting is very pleasant with a lake outside the museum and sculptures in the small garden.

-Toyota Municipal Museum of Art can be found just outside the city center but it is easily accessible on foot, just a 10-minute walk from the center <15-minute walk from Shin-Toyota station or Toyota-shi station>
+Toyota Municipal Museum of Art can be found just outside the city center but it is easily accessible on foot, just a 15-minute walk from Shin-Toyota station or Toyota-shi station.

 Mount Sanage is a short bus ride out of Toyota but feels like a different world.
 There are well defined and signposted routes up the mountain, all shaded by forest and with the occasional stunning view point, rest stop or temple to break up the hike.
 The climb starts at a shrine complex with a big yellow gate at the entrance, and the mountain trail begins to the right side of the complex.